Medicaid and CHIP Eligibility, Enrollment, and Cost Sharing Policies as of January 2020: Findings from a 50-State Survey

 Premiums and Cost Sharing for Children

-States vary in disenrollment policies related to non-payment of premiums within federal rules designed to minimize gaps in coverage for children.
-The minimum grace period before canceling coverage for non-payment of premiums is 60 days in Medicaid and 30 days in CHIP.
-However, 16 of the 22 states charging monthly or quarterly premiums in CHIP provide at least a 60 day grace period.
-Children who are disenrolled from Medicaid for non-payment of premiums cannot be locked-out of coverage for a period of time as a penalty for non-payment, while separate CHIP programs may establish a lockout period of up to 90 days.
-Among the 22 states charging monthly or quarterly premiums in CHIP, eight states do not impose lockout periods, including Georgia, which eliminated the practice in 2018.
-As of January 2019, 14 states maintain lockout periods in CHIP ranging from 1 month to 90 days.
+States vary in disenrollment policies related to non-payment of premiums.
+Under federal rules, the minimum grace period before canceling coverage for non-payment of premiums is 60 days in Medicaid and 30 days in CHIP.
+However, 15 of the 22 states charging monthly or quarterly premiums in CHIP provide at least a 60-day grace period.
+In Medicaid, children who are disenrolled for non-payment of premiums cannot be locked-out of coverage as a penalty for non-payment, while separate CHIP programs may establish a lockout period of up to 90 days.
+Among the 22 states charging monthly or quarterly premiums in CHIP, eight states do not impose lockout periods.
+As of January 2020, 14 states have lockout periods in CHIP, with 12 of those states imposing the maximum 90 days.